TwilioDevEd/airtng-flask/README.md

    pip install -r requirements.txt
    ```

 1. Edit the following keys/values for the `config.py` file inside the  `airtng_flask/` directory.
-Be sure to replace the place holders and connection string with real information or reuse the provided one, like the connection string.
+Be sure to replace the place holders and connection string with real information.

    ```
    TWILIO_ACCOUNT_SID = 'your_twilio_account_sid'